openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/type-aliases/PageDefinition.md

 > `optional` **containerDomId**: `string`

-If supplied, the page will be rendered within the DOM element with he specified ID.
+If supplied, the page will be rendered within the DOM element with the specified ID.
 Defaults to "omrs-apps-container" if not supplied.

 ### featureFlag?